SimonGadgeteer/swedishLeader/README.md

 ###Store a KV
 To store a KV in your local instance, use `yourhost:yourport/store/<yourKey>=<yourValue>`

+##Storage
+This implementation of a KV store uses sharding to distribute all your values equally between all available nodes.
+To configure this one has to change the config.json file

 ###Read all KVs
 To get all your KVs, use `yourhost:yourport/store`